the-unrealist/the-unrealist/_drafts/lyra-part-2.md

         // Do something when the actor is ready.
     }

-    // Handle other extension events here if needed.
+    // Handle other extension events here.
 }
 ```